 “We’ll take it,” Grandfather says.

 He shoos me away, negotiating in whispers with the peddler, which worries me a little.
 But I like the watch.
 I like how it feels in my hand and the faint ticking sound it makes.
-It has a little chain to attach to your belt.

 Grandfather smiles.
 But he doesn’t answer.